> Article

 client_id = "web"

-name = "Web App"
+name = "Web App frontend"

-standard_flow_enabled = true # authorization code flow
+standard_flow_enabled = true # Authorization Code Flow

-implicit_flow_enabled = false
+implicit_flow_enabled = false # Obsolete/Insecure

-direct_access_grants_enabled= false # disable password grant for web clients
+direct_access_grants_enabled= false # Disable password grant!

 valid_redirect_uris = var.web_redirect_uris

-web_origins = ["+"] # matches redirect URIs (or list exact origins)
+web_origins = ["+"] # CORS: Matches redirect URIs

 root_url = "https://app.example.com"